Information on:

 Music Festival Rooted in Valley History

 The Shenandoah Valley Music Festival has been bringing great music to the Valley since 1963.
-It all started with the American Symphony Orchestra League conductors' workshops, which were held each year at the Orkney Springs Hotel, now the Festival's concert venue and home to Shrine Mont, a retreat and conference center in Orkney Springs, Va.
+It all began as an outgrowth of the American Symphony Orchestra League’s conductors’ workshops at Orkney Springs Hotel, now the Festival’s concert venue and home to Shrine Mont Retreat and Conference Center.

-In 2013, SVMF celebrated its 50th anniversary, making it the longest running music festival in Virginia.
-Its rich history is a testament to the public's love of great music that it continues to bring to the Valley each summer and to the magic of its special setting.
-One visit and you'll want to come back and become part of that history.
+As one of the longest-running outdoor concert series in Virginia, SVMF’s rich history is a testament to the public’s love of great music that it continues to bring to the Valley each summer and to the magic of its special setting in the beautiful village of Orkney Springs.
+One visit and you’ll want to come back, time and time again, to become part of that history

 Shenandoah Valley Music Festival is not affiliated with AmericanTowns Media